-La Salette: This place is 40 kilometres from La Mure.
+La Salette: This place is 40 kilometers from La Mure.
 On 19 September 1846 Mary appeared here to two poor little shepherds (Mélanie and Maximin).
 The news spread and Father Eymard believed in these apparitions from the beginning.
-He went on pilgrimage to La Salette a dozen times and he preached there.
+He went on a pilgrimage to La Salette a dozen times and he preached there.

 “Always provide some water of La Salette as such with faith and piety, and the most holy Virgin will do the rest.”
 (CO 792,1)